 How Do Salt Water Hot Tubs Perform in Cold Climates?

-The salt system itself does not reduce performance, but it benefits from a system designed for sustained cold weather use.
+The salt system itself does not reduce performance, but it benefits from a hot tub designed for sustained cold weather use — exactly what Arctic Spas are built for.

 Are There Any Downsides to Salt Water Hot Tubs?

-While many people prefer them, there are a few considerations.
+While many people prefer them, there are a few considerations worth understanding:

 These are manageable, but they are worth understanding upfront.